emilosman/rssboat/README.md

 - [ ] "h" and "l" should open and close feeds

 ## Done
+- [x] "Latest" should be displayed in feed item description when present
 - [x] Make field test names descriptive
 - [x] Table test field names
 - [x] Test unloadedFeed